ONSdigital/ras-secure-message/API.md

 * Subject . (subject) The subject of the message.
 Limited in the API to 100 characters , but since replies are prefixed with 'Re: ' then in practice it is 96 characters.
 * Body . (body) Up to 10000 characters.
 * Survey . (survey).
 This is the uuid of the survey .
 It is mandatory when saving a message.
 * Collection Case . (collection_case) uuid of the collection case.
 Can be used as a filter option (cc).
-Used to send to the case service to inform it that a new message has been sent on the case.
 * Collection Exercise .  (collection exercise) uuid of the collection exercise , can be used as a filter option (ce)
 * Reporting unit . (ru) uuid of the reporting unit .
 Can be used as a filter option.
 * Labels .
 These can be used to set a status on a message , or retrieve messages with a specific label.
 Valid labels: